 Preparing the Data

 The data type of the Date_Time column is object, and we need to change it to datetime.
 Also, for preparing the data, we need the index to have datetime.
 Follow the below commands:

 df['Date_Time'] = pd.to_datetime(df.Date_Time , format = '%d/%m/%Y %H.%M.%S') data = df.drop(['Date_Time'], axis=1) data.index = df.Date_Time

 The next step is to deal with the missing values.
-Since the missing values in the data are replaced with a value -200, we will have to impute the missing value with a better number.
+It is not always wise to use df.dropna.
+Since the missing values in the data are replaced with a value of -200, we will have to impute the missing value with a better number.
 Consider this – if the present dew point value is missing, we can safely assume that it will be close to the value of the previous hour.
-Makes sense, right?
+That makes sense, right?
 Here, I will impute -200 with the previous value.